-I’ve been giving thanks to God for the medical professionals, those nurses, physicians, scientists, first-alert teams, police officers and National Guard who are on the front lines at hospitals and laboratories.
+I’ve been giving thanks to God for the medical professionals, those nurses, physicians, scientists, first-alert teams, police officers, and National Guard.
+They are on the front lines at hospitals and laboratories.
 I pray for those of us whose lives must adjust to a new condition of working, learning, governing, leading, and, most of all, caring for one another.

 While our churches and houses of worship may be closed at this time, the treasury of saints, their example, and their wisdom are open always, and they may help us see through this crisis.